-Another, similar product is called Spinosad.
+Another similar product is the organic Spinosad insect spray.
 This product is made using a bacterium that is commonly found in the soil.
-Look for it in a number of different organic insecticide products.
+Look for it in a number of different organic insecticide products like the Monterey brand.

 #9 – Pyrethrum is a very widely used fairly natural insecticide.
 The true, organic variety is made using extractions from chrysanthemums flowers.
 There are also chemical pesticides that are made using man-made forms of pyrethrum.
 If you see the term “pyrethroids” on the package labeling of a product you are considering using, you will know that is actually a synthetic product.

 #10 – Neem oil can also be used to control caterpillars, and it is effective against a number of other garden pests such as beetles and aphids.
 Take care when using Neem oil.

 Apply sparingly and only to areas where you have seen moth/caterpillar infestation.
 It is indiscriminate in its effectiveness and can be harmful to beneficial fauna.
 Learn more about the benefits and uses of Neem Oil insecticide here.